Aussi une petite histoire rapide en francais ici.

 To the right will be found the all essential well, where fresh water could be had during a period of siege or in time of peace.
 As has already been mentioned, Colchester was built on a hill, with no natural flowing water or springs.
 It was a place of defence and to observe the surrounding land.
 A well was essential.

 The moral here is that a photographer should keep his size 10 boots out of the picture.
 There is probably a mixture of Roman and Norman masonry in the well shaft and, nowadays, many coins at the bottom, put there by the superstitious among us over many years.
+It is a valuable source of funds for the council!

-As I have previously mentioned, a previous owner of the Castle was a man named Wheeley who had bought the building for the sole purpose of demolishing it and selling off the materials for building works.
+As I have previously mentioned, a previous owner of the castle was a man named Wheeley who had bought the building for the sole purpose of demolishing it and selling off the materials for building works.
 Thankfully, the task defeated him and he went bankrupt as a result.
 During his endeavours, he discovered the Roman podium of the Claudian temple, around which the castle was built.
 It could be argued that this would never have been discovered, had he not carried out his demolition work, as modern day conservation might have prevented such invasive exploration.
 From contemporary examples elsewhere, it is believed that the temple would have looked like the model shown above.

 Perhaps Wheeley did us a favour after all.